SwimmingHoles.info logo

 TYPE River

 DESCRIPTION Spring River begins in Missouri and enters Arkansas where Mammoth Spring flows into it, adding about nine million gallons of water per hour.
 Here the river begins a much higher flow, very popular for tubing, canoeing and swimming in the occasional deep spots.
 There are local outfitters with canoe and tube rentals.
 The Spring River is one of Arkansas's more accessible streams, with RT 63 paralleling much of its length.
 Major public access points include Cold Springs and Dam #3 off RT 63 between Hardy and Mammoth Spring, Bayou Access off RT 289, Hardy Beach, the Wilford Launch Area off RT 58, two put-in/take-out points at Ravenden, and a final launch site at Imboden.
-No better informaiton about where the deeper spots are.
+No better information about where the deeper spots are.

 AREAS None